Fonds 341 Marion Hill fonds

 Scope and content:

 In the early 1950s, there was much public discussion of what should be done with the Kleskun Hills.
 Geological picnics were held each year, with guest speakers giving lectures on the paleontological history of the hills.
-These two photographs show the crowds gathering as well as the Kleskun Hills, one of which has been marked with a large rock as Dinosaur Hill.
+These two photographs show the crowds gathering as well as the Kleskun Hills, one of which has been marked as Dinosaur Hill.

 Scope and content:

-Eighteen photographs showing the family attending the opening of the Smoky River Bridge.
+Photographs showing the family attending the opening of the Smoky River Bridge.
 Scenes include the parade floats, the bridge, the new road, and the family having a picnic on the banks of the Smoky River.
-One photo is labeled, “Dora, Lynn and Charles”.
-A hand-written note in the album says, “At the opening of the bridge on the Smoky River, Charlie Heller piloted his plane from Winner, South Dakota to Grande Prairie.”
+One photograph is labeled, “Dora, Lynn, and Charles.”
+A handwritten note in the album says, “At the opening of the bridge on the Smoky River, Charlie Heller piloted his plane from Winner, South Dakota to Grande Prairie.”

 Scope and content: